ellisonbg/py4science/book/getting_started.rst

-The case methods ``upper``, ``lower`` and ``capitalize`` are straightforward but useful, returning "SOMEFILE.DAT", "somefile.dat" and "Somefile.dat" respectively for the string "somefile.dat"
+The case methods ``upper``, ``lower`` and ``capitalize`` are straightforward but useful, returning "SOMEFILE.DAT", "somefile.dat" and "Somefile.dat" respectively for the string "somefile.dat".

-Another useful method is ``startswith`` (and its cousin ``endswith``) to determine whether a string starts or ends with a given substring, which arises when checking file types for example.
+Another useful method is ``startswith`` (and its cousin ``endswith``) to determine whether a string starts or ends with a given substring, which often arises when checking file types.
 Notice in the example below that the ``lower`` method returns a string itself, so we can chain together in a pipeline the ``lower`` and ``endswith`` methods to perform a case-insensitive check to see if our filename